stan-dev/cmdstanpy/docs/guide.rst

 	            engine=nuts \
 	                max_depth=12

-Pycmdstan doesn't do anything clever (yet), so full set of subarguments need to be passed as equivalent strings
+CmdStanPy doesn't do anything clever (yet), so full set of subarguments need to be passed as equivalent strings

 .. code-block:: python